Representation theory of geometric extension algebras: Evenness implies affine highest weight

 \begin{proof} Let $j\map{U}{X}$ be the inclusion of an open $G$-stable subset such that $\O_\pi$ is closed in $U$.
 The module $\D(\pi)$ is of the form $\homb(\L,j_*\F)=\Hom^\bullet(j^*\L,\F)$ and the action of $\Hom^\bullet(\L,\L)$ factors through the quotient $\Hom^\bullet(j^*\L,j^*\L)$.
 Therefore in checking conditions \ref{sc2} and \ref{hwc}, it suffices to assume without loss of generality that $\O_\pi$ is closed in $X$.

 Now write $Z$ for $\O_\pi$, $i\map{Z}{X}$ for the inclusion and suppose $Z$ is closed in $X$.
 Then by condition ($\heartsuit$), $\P_\pi\cong i_*\uk_Z$ up to a shift.
-Recalling that $P(\pi)=\Hom^\bullet (\L,\P_\pi)$, we get By ($\spadesuit_2$), this is a polynomial algebra, proving \ref{sc2}.
+Recalling that $P(\pi)=\Hom^\bullet (\L,\P_\pi)$, we get By $(\spadesuit)_2$, this is a polynomial algebra, proving \ref{sc2}.

 Let $Y_Z=f\inv(Z)$.
 Since $f$ is $G$-equivariant, the map $Y_Z\to Z$ is a fibration with fibre $f\inv(z)$, where $z$ is some point in $Z$.
-Therefore there is a spectral sequence (the Leray spectral sequence applied to the dualising sheaf)
+We consider the Leray spectral sequence for $G$-equivariant sheaf cohomology applied to the dualising sheaf of $Y_Z$.
+There is no monodromy to worry about because of $(\spadesuit)_2$, so this spectral sequence takes the form